felisat/fl_distill/README.md

-# fl_cluster
+# fl_distill
-federated learning on the vca cluster
+federated learning with model distillation on the vca cluster